Saturday, January 18, 2014 12:17:00 PM | by v-bafitz

 Shakira (born Feb.
 2, 1977)

 Shakira (born Feb.
 2, 1977): This singer, born Shakira Isabel Mebarak Ripoll in Colombia, rocketed to stardom with her hit 'Hips Don't Lie.'
-She is expecting a baby with Spanish soccer star Gerard Piqué.
+She welcomed a baby boy with Spanish soccer star Gerard Piqué in January 2013.

 Steve Bardens/FIFA/FIFA/Getty Images)